Sakura Watch May 9, 2018 - Its now full bloom in High Park

 Unfortunately, the days of full bloom viewing is cut short this year due to potential rainfall.
 The hope is that the rain on Thursday may be light enough to allow the blossoms to survive until Friday to gain at least 2 more days to enjoy the bloom.

-Then looking towards Saturday, larger amounts of rain will likely knock down many of the blossoms, which will disappoint many people’s Mother’s Day weekend plans.
+Then looking towards Saturday, more significant amounts of rain will likely knock down many of the blossoms, which will disappoint many people’s Mother’s Day weekend plans.

 On a brighter note, at least the High Park Zoo Llamas got their chance to take in the blossoms as well.
 You heard right - Llamas were enjoying the cherry blossoms.